yysun/git-to-text/README.md

 - `/commit [n]` - Create and analyze diffs for every n commits
 - `/tag [from]` - Analyze changes between git tags, optionally starting from a specific tag
 - `/speak [lang]` - Set language for responses (defaults to English)
+- `/log [on/off]` - Enable/disable logging to file with timestamped output
 - `/exit` - Exit the program

 ### Example Session